crypto-com/chain-desktop-wallet/CONTRIBUTING.md

 * Occasionally, some issues on Github may be labelled with `help wanted` or `good first issue` tags.

 ### Discuss First

-Before you start to work on a feature pull request, it's always better to open a feature request issue first to discuss with the maintainers whether the feature is desired and the design of those features.
-This would help save time for both the maintainers and the contributors and help features to be shipped faster.
+Before sending a feature pull request, it's always better to open a issue first to discuss whether it is desired and the design of the feature.

 ### Editor Setup
 We recommend using VS Code along with the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension.